This article gives you ideas on how to make better investment decision. I started a few years ago and it has helped me immensely.

 Give it a try.

 I have always been an avid reader of anything written by Peter Drucker (1909 – 2005).
-His ideas on business and management have always been decades ahead of everyone else.
+His ideas on business and management have always been way ahead of everybody.

 In the article Peter describes a technique on how to discover your strengths through the use of feedback analysis.